RajatSingh08/geekjudge/README.md

 - ✔️ Finish Django Tutorial Part 3
 - ✔️ Finish Django Tutorial Part 4
 - ✔️ Learn Responsive Navigation bar
-- ▶️ Learn user authentication iusing Django
+- ✔️ Learn user authentication using Django
-- 🔜 Learn docker basics and how to send and recieve files from docker
+- ▶️ Learn docker basics and how to send and recieve files from docker
 - 🔜 Running and compiling a code file in Docker
 - 🔜 Learn Deployement on AWS